vuejs/rfcs/README.md

     - An RFC may be accepted at the close of its final comment period.
 A [core team] member will merge the RFC's associated pull request, at which point the RFC will become 'active'.

+4. If the proposal has been approved for inclusion, you can prepare a Pull Request:

+    - Fork this repo.

+    - Create your proposal as `active-rfcs/0000-my-feature.md` (where "my-feature" is descriptive. don't assign an RFC number yet).

+    - Submit a pull request.
+Make sure to link to the discussion thread.

 ## Details on Active RFCs

-Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the Vue repo.
+Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the Vue core repo.
 Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the [core team] has agreed to it in principle and are amenable to merging it.